bestdev111/help/command-line/README.md

 `sudo su` elevate to sudo user permanently (without password)

-`du -skh *` check the size of files and folders in the current directory

 `sed -i -e 's/"Amazon"/"Postgres"/g' appsettings.json` * find and replace a value in a file

 `dpkg -l libgdiplus` * check if the libgdiplus is installed on the server